repu1sion/pytlock/README.md

 Desc:
 -----
 linux screen lock.
-Set timer in minutes and lock screen automatically protects from burning out and keep you focused
+Set timer in minutes and lock screen automatically.
+Protects from burning out and keep you focused

 Usage:
 -----